-Limnos – Karlovassi
+Limnos (Myrina) – Karlovassi

 Ferries to Samos

-Limnos – Karlovassi
+Limnos (Myrina) – Karlovassi

 Ferries to Samos

 Ferry price can vary based on booking factors such as number of passengers, vehicle type sailing times.
-Pricing is taken from searches over last 30 days and exclusive of service fees, last updated April 25
+Pricing is taken from searches over last 30 days and exclusive of service fees, last updated August 25

-Pets can travel on ferries from Limnos to Karlovassi with Blue Star Ferries.
+Pets can travel on ferries from Limnos (Myrina) to Karlovassi with Blue Star Ferries.
 Pets may have to stay in the vehicle during the journey depending on the operators guidelines.

 More routes than anyone else.